ojolinux/jenkins-sample/README.md

 # jenkins-sample
-My sample app to test out Jenkins
+Sample script to test jenkins running or not & to monitor website using jenkins